 The MBA program prepares students to be executive-level leaders in organizations.
 The program is designed so that students have flexibility in completing their core and elective coursework, and can pursue their career aspirations without interrupting their professional careers.
 The core requirements MBA program are not directed at specialization in one area of business.
 Instead, MBA coursework provides students with a well-integrated understanding of areas of business so that graduates are prepared to be leaders at the senior level of an organization.
 Once students complete their core courses, they can choose to focus on a particular topic area more intensively by completing a concentration.

 A Graduate Certificate allows students to update their graduate degree or pursue a specific field of study with a focused curriculum.
 Graduate Certificates are offered in Professional Accounting, Business, Strategy, Leadership, Marketing, Management, and Technology Commercialization.

-The Project-Based Master of Business Administration (PMBA) Program at Westminster College is a competency-based degree program.
+The Project-Based Master of Business Administration (PMBA) Program at Westminster University is a competency-based degree program.
 Students complete a series of applied business projects to demonstrate mastery of a specific set of business skills and competencies.
 Students apply skills achieved through professional experiences and additional self-paced learning in project sequences.
 As students complete projects, work is evaluated by faculty coaches using detailed learning measurement rubrics.
 Upon satisfactory completion of the full set of projects, students have demonstrated mastery of the full set of learning goals and competencies and are awarded an MBA degree.